nawabahmadreshi/documentation/pages/features/journeys.md

 You might choose to only show a Journey that asks a user to open the app to those that already have it installed.

+#### Has clicked on ad

+A user is grouped into "Has clicked on Ad" when they've clicked a link from [Deep Linked Feeds](/features/deep-linked-feeds).

+Use this to target users who have been part of an ad campaign to improve your ROI; maybe with a specific call to action to open the app and buy something if they've also never made a purchase in the app.

+The technical definition is that they've clicked on a link with an Ad Network's custom `$3p` value in link data, but you just need to consider the way the link is created - in this case, through Deep Linked Feeds.

+#### Has clicked on email

+A user is grouped into "Has clicked on Email" when they've clicked a link from [Deep Linked Email](https://dashboard.branch.io/email).

+Use this to target users who have been part of an email campaign; maybe with a specific call to action to get them download the app if they don't have it and they've landed on mobile web.

+The technical definition is that they've clicked on a link with an Email Service Provider's custom `$3p` value in link data, but you just need to consider the way the link is created - in this case, through a Deep Linked Email integration.

 ## Set up split testing {% premiumflag %}{% endpremiumflag %}

 Note that if you are planning on just using the free banner, you can skip this section.
 This feature allows you to run A/B tests by designing multiple templates and assigning a percentage of your audience to each one.